Operation Brother Sam: Provisional government and state of belligerency

-The Minas Gerais government intended to use the Port of Vitória to receive foreign arms, especially American.
-It obtained the consent of the governor of Espírito Santo and defined that the Military Police of Minas Gerais would defend this logistical corridor.
+The Minas Gerais government intended to use the Port of Vitória to receive foreign arms, especially from the U.S. It obtained the consent of the governor of Espírito Santo and defined that the Military Police of Minas Gerais would defend this logistical corridor.
 At the time of the rebellion, it organized the "East Detachment" near Rio de Janeiro and Espírito Santo's borders, with the 6th and 11th Infantry Battalions.
-Still, a rebellion could be crushed early on, as foreign supplies would take days to arrive.
-In the case of a civil war, Minas Gerais would be at a disadvantage even if it could get arms for 50,000 volunteers.
+Nevertheless, a rebellion could be crushed early on, as foreign supplies would take days to arrive.
+In case of a civil war, Minas Gerais would be at a disadvantage even if it could get arms for 50,000 volunteers.
 The CIA reported that the Port of Vitória would be needed to receive fuel, and the rebels could control it.

-Gordon even sent a message to several governors about the need for the formation of a government with legitimacy.
+Gordon went as far as to message to several governors about the need for a legitimate government.
 The CIA reported that in the event of open conflict in Brazil, Argentina would request OAS intervention in Brazil.

 Afonso Arinos was relevant during the coup when he informed congressman San Tiago Dantas of his planned involvement.
-On the morning of April 1, Dantas told Goulart that the US State Department would be willing to recognize a parallel government of the rebels.
+On the morning of April 1, Dantas told Goulart that the US State Department would be willing to recognize a parallel rebel government.
 This was one of the reasons for the president's departure from Rio de Janeiro.

-The hypothesis of a landing
+Hypothetical land operation

 In his conversation with Kennedy in October 1963, Lincoln Gordon mentioned that:

 Such an operation would far exceed the scale of the presence in Vietnam, where there were 16,300 American troops at the end of 1963.
-It is comparable to the "Pot of Gold" plan of 1940 to land 100,000 men in Brazil.
-This plan has not yet been declassified.
-There is a difference of opinion about being part of or distinct from Brother Sam..
-The contingency plan vaguely alluded to the possibility in case of external communist interference.
-The aircraft operation unleashed during the coup, however, did not include troop landings.
+It is comparable to the 1940 "Pot of Gold" plan to land 100,000 men in Brazil.
+The six-division plan has not yet been declassified.
+There is a difference of opinion about being part of or distinct from Brother Sam.
+The contingency plan vaguely alluded to the possibility of such an operation in case of external communist interference.
+The air and naval operation activated during the coup, however, did not include boots on the ground.
 On March 30, Secretary of State Dean Rusk noted that "in a country of over 75 million people, larger than continental United States, this is not a job for a handful of United States Marines."

 According to Carlos Fico, the delivery of supplies to Brazilian ports would still require a small land presence, and in the case of an internal conflict in Brazil it would be possible to find some external communist interference as a pretext for military intervention.
-In this case it would be necessary to consult the American Congress and the Organization of American States, a "really shocking scenario".
+In this case it would be necessary to consult the American Congress and the Organization of American States, a "truly shocking scenario".
 Jacob Gorender noted that the ships were not carrying land contingents, and the growing involvement in Vietnam would make a second front in Brazil difficult.
 Moniz Bandeira emphasized the possibility of an invasion.
-Elio Gaspari wrote that "there is no documented record that foresaw an immediate troop disembarkation".
+Elio Gaspari wrote that "there is no documented record that determined an immediate landing of troops".